 Spelt flour adds an excellent depth of flavour to these pretzels and the dough is really easy to work with (only resting for a few minutes, no proof or rising time needed).
 While the shaping can be a bit tricky for beginners, it’s not complicated, and you can see the video for more guidance.

-- Spelt Flour: use light spelt for best results, but you can do a mix of light and whole grain if you’re feeling confident.
+- Spelt flour: use light spelt for best results, but you can do a mix of light and whole grain if you’re feeling confident.
+I recommend using all light or white spelt the first time you make them.

 - Water: room temperature, not cold (this is important).